Wolf & Badger: History

-In 2022, the business launched its first West Coast USA store in West Hollywood, Los Angeles.
+In 2022, the business launched its first West Coast USA store on Melrose Avenue in West Hollywood, Los Angeles.

+In early 2024, the London store relocated to a new location in the West End.

 Operations

 The company is a "serviced retail" business.
 Spaces within its stores and online are provided to independent fashion, jewellery, beauty and homeware brands, who act as their own retailers and keep the bulk of sales revenue, as well as gain exposure to press, industry and trade buyers.